code0monkey1/age-calculator-tdd-typescript/README.md

 1. You are not allowed to write any production code _unless it is to make a production code pass_
 1. You are not allowed to write any more of a  unit test than is sufficient to fail ; a compilation error is a failure
 1. You are not allowed to write any production code than is sufficient to pass the unit test

+### 4 solution boundries ( Categories of tests to Conduct ):

+ 1. already had b'day
+ 1. b'day yet to come
+ 1. b'day on leap year
+ 1. b'day on the same day as fromDate